danielbrock4/Ratings_On_Demand/README.md

   - Title Length
   - Month Released (month #)

-### Feature Correlation
+## Feature Correlation

+We needed to identify any correlations among the features in our dataset.
+With this knowledge, we may decide to add or reduce features to the datasets used in our machine learning models.

-Per our observations, there were no correlations stronger than 0.50.
-In general correlations between .2 and .5 are considered to have low correlation.
+Per our observations, there were no correlations more robust than 0.50.
+In general, correlations between .2 and .5 are considered to have low correlation.
 Correlations below .2 are considered to have little to no correlation.
-Correlation greater than .5 have a strong correlation.
+Correlation more significant than .5 has a strong correlation.

 The highest correlated features included:
 - Duration (Minutes)